 The Company estimates fair value of the Company's Term Loan, Convertible Notes, deferred obligation and contract settlement obligation at that date of modification of such debt agreements.
 Subsequently, the Company will mark to market the fair value of the debt upon the occurrence of certain events (such as the trigger of a sale) or when there is a significant change to fair values in the market.
 Assumptions used when determining fair value includes quoted trading prices of the Convertible Notes, estimated discount rates, and estimated net proceeds under the Waterfall Distribution.
-The difference between the fair value and the carrying value is recognized on the statement of comprehensive income (loss) as a gain on debt modification.
+The difference between the fair value and the carrying value is recognized on the statement of comprehensive loss as gain or loss on revaluation of long-term debt.